fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 -rw-r--r-- 1 root   root    308 Dec  7 14:15 users.conf
 ```

-After running the commands, we are now able to create our own configuration structure in the next section.
+In the next section, we can now create our own configuration structure.
+Follow me.

 <!-- ------------------------ -->

 ## Create template files

-To save work for further configuration, we create two templates: a host and a service template.
-Template files may contain basic settings (or default settings) which are used
+First, we create two template files: a host and a service template.
+Template files contain basic settings and can be imported by provided configuration files.

 <!-- ------------------------ -->